-Hoffman is Senior Vice President of LK Architecture, Inc., a 115 person Architecture and Engineering firm based in Wichita, Kansas.
-He has held an NCARB Certificate for 40 years and is licensed in 29 jurisdictions.
-His professional activities include serving as the 2018-2019 President of NCARB, on the Kansas State Board of Technical Professions for 12 years, on the AIA Board of Directors, on three Editorial Review Committees for the Architect’s Handbook of Professional Practice, on numerous AIA national committees, and on the Advisory Boards of the University of Kansas’ School of Architecture and Design and Iowa State University Department of Architecture.
-He has also served on 9 NAAB accreditation visits and one International Certification team.
-Hoffman has received the Henry Shirmer Distinguished Service Award from AIA Kansas.
+Hoffman is Senior Architectural Project Manager with Galloway Company, a 315-person multi-disciplinary firm based in Denver, practicing out of the Wichita office.
+He has held an NCARB Certificate for 43 years, is licensed to practice in 28 jurisdictions, and has completed projects in 34 states.
+His professional activities include serving as 2018-2019 President of NCARB, serving on and Chairing the Kansas State Board of Technical Professions for 12 years, representing the Central States Region on the AIA Board of Directors, serving on the Editorial Review Committees for the 12th, 13th, and 14th editions of the Architect’s Handbook of Professional Practice, chairing the AIA’s Practice Management Professional Interest Area Committee, serving on numerous AIA national committees and on the Advisory Boards of the University of Kansas’ School of Architecture and Design and Iowa State University Department of Architecture.
+He has also served as Team Chair and Member on 9 NAAB accreditation teams and one International Certification team.

 Kelly Hayes McAlonie, FAIA